Characteristics of the Coinage

-The coinage covered on these pages -- Unreduced folles produced in Gaul and at London under the auspices of Constantius (Caesar, and subsequently Augustus, of the west) from c.
-294 until his death on 25 July 306 and as catalogued in ROMAN IMPERIAL COINAGE (RIC) Edited by C. H. V. Sutherland and R. A. G. Carson, Volume VI, (Londinium & Lugdunum).
+The coinage covered on these pages -- Unreduced folles produced in Gaul and at London from c.
+294 until the end of the Tetrarchy in 307, as catalogued in ROMAN IMPERIAL COINAGE (RIC) Edited by C. H. V. Sutherland and R. A. G. Carson, Volume VI, (Londinium & Lugdunum).

 Inasmuch as the information on this web page relates to

-THE ROMAN IMPERIAL COINAGE (RIC), Volume VI, I employ
+described in THE ROMAN IMPERIAL COINAGE (RIC), Volume

-the Imperial name forms used in the headers by
+VI, I employ the Imperial name forms used in the

-dealers and authors of historical texts and and
+collectors, dealers and authors of historical texts and

 DIOCLETIAN ........................ (no other names commonly used)